Solved - iCloud Sync, Loading, Connection Issues on Mac

 Fix 7: Start up your Mac in Safe Mode

-iCloud sync and load problems on Sonoma may be due to software conflicts as some of your installed third-party apps may haven't been upgraded to support the new system.
+iCloud sync and load problems on Mac may be due to software conflicts, as some of your installed third-party apps may not have been upgraded to support the new system.

 Fix 8: Update Mac

-If all the ways of no use, iCloud doesn't work on macOS Sonoma is probably due to a bug in Sonoma.
-You can update your Mac to the latest minor version of macOS 14.
-Minor update always comes up with bug patches to the current major version and works to improve the built-in features on the Mac.
+If all the ways are of no use, iCloud doesn't work on macOS Sonoma, Sequoia, or Tahoe is probably due to a bug in the system.
+You can update your Mac to the latest minor version of the current macOS.
+Minor update always comes up with bug patches to the current major version and work to improve the built-in features on the Mac.

 If the above solutions are workable, please share them with more people.